 - Send in your application and licensing fees to NASAB Licensing Services

 Typically, it takes the Colorado state board about two weeks to review applications and send you notification that they have issues you a license.
 However, it may take longer depending on several things.
 For instance, if your scores are not finalized or all of your transcripts have not been received.

 How much does it cost to become a CPA in Colorado?

 There are several different fees that you will have to pay in order to get your CPA license in the state of Colorado.
 They can be split into two different categories: exam and license fees.
-The total cost to take all four sections of the CPA exam in Colorado is $729 plus the initial $110 application fee.
-The re-examination registration fees vary depending on the number of sections.
+Basically, the total cost to take all four sections of the CPA exam in Colorado is $729 plus the initial $110 application fee.
+Furthermore, the re-examination registration fees vary depending on the number of sections.
 The total cost to get a CPA license in Colorado is $472 including a $77 annual renewal fee.

 Colorado CPA Exam Fees

 |CPA Exam Section||Fees|